oracle-livelabs/oic/oic-gen3/experiential/get-started-rpa/setup-robot-environment/setup-robot-environment.md

 In this lab, you will:

 * Install JAVA Runtime (optional)
-* Obtain Robot Connectivity details
-* Download and Install the Robot Agent
+* Install and configure the Robot Agent
-* Run the Robot Agent
+* Start the Robot Agent

 ### Prerequisites